Use this simple checklist to get started on the path to homeownership. Alaska Housing is here to help!

-Check out AHFC’s loan programs and loan options.
-AHFC has two loan programs just for first-time homebuyers and loan options that may reduce your interest rate.
+Check out Alaska Housing's loan programs and loan options.
+Alaska Housing has two loan programs just for first-time homebuyers and loan options that may reduce your interest rate.

-Learn all about the homebuying process in AHFC’s free homebuyer education class and earn up to $250 off your closing costs.
+Learn all about the homebuying process in Alaska Housing's free homebuyer education class and earn up to $250 off your loan commitment fee.

-Contact an AHFC-approved lender early in the process for a prequalification appointment.
+Contact an Alaska Housing-Approved lender early in the process for a prequalification appointment.

 Prior to your appointment, the lender you select will ask you to gather personal information.
 The list may include: